Español English

 They are evergreen shrubs with an open crown and hanging branches that reach 5 meters (16.4 feet) in height.
 The leaves are hairy, linear, rigid, greyish green in color and 8 cm long.
 The curious flowers are cream or yellowish in color and appear in clusters of 5 cm (1.96") in length.
 They bloom in spring and early summer.

-They are used in bushy groups, on dry and sunny slopes or as isolated specimens.
-They are ideal for Mediterranean coastal gardens.
+Needle Hakea is used in bushy groups, on dry and sunny slopes or as isolated specimens.
+It's ideal for Mediterranean coastal gardens.

 Hakea leucoptera prefers full sun exposure; it can also grow in light shade.
-They resist occasional frosts down to -5 ºC (23 ºF).
+It resists occasional frosts down to -5 ºC (23 ºF).

-They are drought resistant plants.
+Water tree is a drought resistant plant.
 Water moderately, always waiting for the substrate to dry completely.

 Prune lightly after flowering to maintain a compact appearance.